Copy here from 2019 supermarket assessment press release with top lines and commentary. Link to the report here.

 Following this we called on the supermarkets to take action, and we were supported by the FSA, which committed to work with supermarkets to reduce antibiotic use.

 In 2017 we undertook an assessment of the antibiotics policies of nine of the UK’s largest supermarkets.
-We wanted to investigate which businesses had taken concrete action to reduce the amount of antibiotics being used in their supply chains.
+We investigated which businesses had taken concrete action to reduce the amount of antibiotics being used in their supply chains.

 We assessed the publicly available policies of the supermarkets, as policies regarding food for public consumption should be published in the public interest.
 You can find the policies of each of the supermarkets here: Aldi, Asda, Co-op, Lidl*, M&S, Morrisons, Sainsbury's, Tesco, Waitrose.

 *since publishing our report, Lidl have published an antibiotics policy.
-It has not been included in our report as our report was published prior to this.
+It was included in our 2017 report as our report was published prior to this.

 [i]Aldi: public position on antibiotic use is available, put not the policy